GlenKPeterson/PdfLayoutManager/README.md

 Recent Changes
 ==============
+2015-03-14 Portrait Orientation
+Version 0.3.0-SNAPSHOT
+Added Portrait page orientation (previously only Landscape was available).
+Orientation applies to a LogicalPage (a grouping of similar pages) so that you can switch mid-document.
+Public methods were moved from PdfLayoutMgr to LogicalPage in order for this to work: pageMgr(), yPageTop(), yPageBottom(), and pageWidth().
+Now you must call them *after* LogicalPage lp = pageMgr.logicalPageStart(); Also added some comments and fixed others.
+Because this changes the API, I bumped up the middle version number.
+Thank you @EricHans76 for requesting this feature.

 Version 0.2.2: Fixed misleading use of package-scoped method in the example/test.
 Thank you @wienczny

 Version 0.2.1: Built with JDK 1.6.0_45 to ensure backward compatibility (Maven 3 wouldn't run with 1.5.0_22).